 It’s as if he is claiming that he was a professional gambler who visited Vegas regularly but never gambled there!

-Over Lisa’s objections, he refinanced twice and then took out a second mortgage on the couple’s home.
+His initially prosperous startup failed early in their relationship, and he could not accept this failure.
+He refinanced twice and then took out a second mortgage on the couple’s home.
 An inevitable result of the ensuing bankruptcies, foreclosure and financial hardship was that tax problems arose.

-The couple immediately became “unbanked,” and no longer held joint accounts.
+The couple immediately became “unbanked,” and no longer held operating bank accounts.
 When Sean had a bank account, money passed through it rather than remained on deposit, so that the IRS and FTB could not garnish what was there.
 He wasn’t going to let that kind of garnishment ever happen again.
 He used cash and crypto and avoided deposit accounts.

 There were costs to being “unbanked.”
-Some, like the cost of the money orders with which Sean paid rent and for the prepaid debit cards with which he and Lisa paid most other bills, were relatively minor.
+Some, like the cost of the money orders with which Sean paid rent and for the prepaid debit cards with which the couple paid most other bills, were relatively minor.
 Some, like the 2-3% that he paid check cashing services to cash his payment checks from clients who did not have a local bank account, added up (he cashed the checks of local clients at their local banks).
 Those clients without a local bank account included Rivetz, the one company that employed him during the marriage, which was located in Massachusetts.
 In 2017 and 2018 alone, Rivetz paid him close to $200K a year, at a cost to his family of something like $5,000 per year!

 Tax evasion is not cheap!